Author: Sarah Jones, EAL Coordinator

 At Lea Forest we use the Learning Village, which provides targeted blended learning for English language learners in schools.
 It’s designed for teachers supporting children who are new to English and stepping into the mainstream setting.
 The Learning Village enables us to customise our curriculum for each year group and for every topic they do.
 It’s completely pictorial, which means that learners of any language background can access it.

 We customise the Learning Village by looking at our unit of work (our themes) for each half term, identifying the key skills and vocabulary needed for the children to succeed.
 Sessions in the Village are then selected based around the theme of the unit, with the children pre-learning key vocabulary and/or sentence structures.

-Sessions selected in the Village are transferred onto customised stickers (see above and template available in resource B), which are stuck in the front of the children’s topic books.
+Sessions selected in the Village are transferred onto customised stickers, which are stuck in the front of the children’s topic books.
 These act as a quick reference to the current topic and the sessions to be completed.
 The Learning Village tracks the children’s usage, so progress and attainment can be monitored.
 The curriculum may be personalised further by assigning specific sessions in areas where the children are weaker.
 At the end of each unit, the data produced from the Learning Village allows assessment of each session – and the sticker is completed appropriately.
 If any sessions are not fully achieved, they are incorporated into the children’s intervention sessions.

 We need to remember that the barrier to accessing the curriculum is mostly language.
 Children simply need the language tools to help them access the content.
 Here’s some food for thought:

 “For learning to occur in meaning focused input, unknown words must be equal to 2% or less (1 word in every 15).”
 (Nation & Waring, 1997)